 Troubleshooting Stripe Invoice Tax Rates

-If you have set up your Stripe integration to explain payouts via invoices, as opposed to sales transactions, you might encounter an error message about tax rates.
+If you are registered for VAT and have set up your Stripe integration to explain payouts via invoices, as opposed to sales transactions, you might encounter an error message about tax rates.

 If ABC is the invoice ID in Stripe, and 15% and 20% happen to be the tax rates used:The Stripe invoice's (ABC) tax rate (15%) differs from the rule's (20%).

 The Stripe invoice (ABC) has a tax rate (15%) but the rule does not.